jnlltd/festivals/README.md

 adding a file named for the environment.
 For example, to override some/all of the settings in `secret.properties` for the production environment add these settings to a file named `secret-PRODUCTION.properties` in the same directory.

-The contents of this configuration file are described in the following subsections
+The contents of the secret configuration file(s) are described in the following subsections

 ### Mandatory Secret Configuration